 What according to you makes a good wife?
 Or a good spouse?

 How has the idea of love and longing changed through generations?
 Do you think it still stays the same at the core?
+Is respect in relationships the same across all generations?

 I think that although women have made great strides in terms of achievements and freedom, basically a good relationship stays the same at the core.
 However, we have certainly changed how we express love or romance.
 I think both men and women, especially in urban settings, have become much more demonstrative through actions, romantic words, gift-giving and taking time for ourselves as a couple.
 And that is all part of a healthy relationship.